dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-non-dapr-endpoints.md

 ## HTTP service invocation to external services or non-Dapr endpoints
 Sometimes you need to call a non-Dapr HTTP endpoint.
 For example:
-- You may choose to only use Dapr in part of you overall application, including brownfield development
+- You may choose to only use Dapr in part of your overall application, including brownfield development
 - You may not have access to the code to migrate an existing application to use Dapr
-- You simply need to call an external HTTP service.
+- You need to call an external HTTP service.

 By defining an `HTTPEndpoint` resource, you declaratively define a way to interact with a non-Dapr endpoint.
 You then use the service invocation URL to invoke non-Dapr endpoints.
 Alternatively, you can place a non-Dapr Fully Qualified Domain Name (FQDN) endpoint URL directly into the service invocation URL.